-Things would have been flyable from maybe 7am until 9am but it would rapidly become too strong for all but the best PG pilots (west at 15 is forecast by the GFS model by late morning).
-It is the gusting from the short wave impulses and the Jet that should always concern pilots.
-It is extremely important that pilots take a look at the hourly weather forecast from the NWS or, at least, read the day's forecast discussion.
-None of the models are designed to forecast atmospheric turbulence (gusting) that could be dangerous.
+Things would have been flyable from maybe 7am until 9am but it would rapidly become too strong for all but the best PG pilots (west at 15 was forecast by the GFS model by late morning).
+It is the gusting from the short wave impulses and/or lower air masses mixing with the Jet Stream above that should always concern pilots.
+It is extremely important that pilots take a look at the hourly weather forecast from the NWS to get an idea of any gusting that might be present or, at least, read the day's forecast discussion.
+This is because none of the models are designed to forecast atmospheric turbulence (gusting) that could be dangerous.

-So I am flying at 8:45AM and the gusting forecast was off a bit.
+So, I am flying at 8:45AM and the gusting forecast was off a bit.
 It could be a concern.
-For example, I landed late Saturday and got whacked.
-Just as I touched down the winds took off 18+ or so and I got nicely dragged across some of the grass at the turf farm.
+For example, I landed late one Saturday and got whacked.
+Just as I touched down the winds took off 18+ or so and I got nicely dragged across some of the grass at the operating area.
 I knew gusting was forecast for the time I was in the air but it was so nice flying around.
 As I went up, wind speed increased and there was turbulence – all signs of something strong coming in.

-Getting dragged a bit at the turf farm is one thing (easy, no damage, no harm, etc.) but getting dragged anywhere else?
+Getting dragged a bit is one thing (easy, no damage, no harm, etc.) but getting dragged anywhere else?
 It could damage equipment and cause injury.
 Pilots have been rattled by gusting from the Jet, as well.
 It can happen so quickly and is completely without warning.

-I was at the top of Mt.
-Riley in nice balmy air but I wanted to be sure the Jet wasn't going to do stuff (it always does, anyway, but I wanted to be sure) so I waited around.
+For example, once I was at the top of Mt.
+Riley (a high peak in the southwest) in nice balmy air but I wanted to be sure the Jet wasn't going to do stuff (it often does but I wanted to be sure) so I waited around.
 Sure enough, a 35 mph gust came through out of nowhere.
 If I had been in the air, probably no problem but what if I was setting up for a landing or had been soaring close to the rocks?
 I made the 40 minute hike back down the peak with all of my gear.
 Why be careless?
-Those pilots who choose to ignore the weather might be lucky then again....
-Today might have been safe for PG for 2 hours or so very early.
+Those pilots who choose to ignore the weather might be lucky but then again....
+Today might have been safe for PG for 2 hours or so.
 But, to be safe, we should get out of the air an hour before the gusting is forecast.
-That leaves a nervous hour to fly for us.
+That leaves a nervous hour to fly.
 I did not think it was worth it.
 These impulses combined with the Jet can cascade into a dangerous wave of turbulence which is what I think happened when I was at Mt.
 Riley.
 Air and water are subject to the laws of physics and behave in similar ways.
 The ocean coasts are subject to sneaker waves.
-These are extremely dangerous waves that can be many times higher and stronger than the average wave coming in.
+These are dangerous waves that can be many times higher and stronger than the average wave coming in.
 Many have been drowned by these monsters that appear out of nowhere, even on calm sunny days.

-The atmosphere can be the same under certain conditions when the effects of extreme winds (the Jet) and short wave troughs/impulses are present and then combine.
+The atmosphere can be the same under certain conditions when the effects of extreme winds (the Jet), no inversion to block it, and short wave troughs/impulses which are present and then combine.
 Mixing of these effects can cause the dangerous turbulence which can spit a pilot out of the air.

-Conclusion: Make sure the air is relatively clean and smooth up to 15,000' MSL or, at least, to the level of a strong inversion before flying in it.
-If there is an inversion much lower, you probably will be OK.
-This is why the NWS gusting forecasts are so critical for ultralight pilots.
+Conclusion: Get trained by a competent school.
+Make sure the air is relatively clean and smooth up to 15,000' MSL or, at least, to the level of a strong inversion before flying in it.
+Note: you will not be able to know where an inversion is unless you can read a balloon sounding.
+This is why the NWS gusting forecasts are important for ultralight pilots.
 Any pilot who has 100's of hours of flight time can tell you a story of how he was just flying along calmly and, suddenly, without warning got whacked badly out of nowhere.
-We need to minimize or eliminate these frightening and potentially dangerous experiences.
+We need to minimize or eliminate these frightening and potentially dangerous events.
 That is why we carefully study the weather before flying in it.